alxtrnr/bongo-twisty/content/blog/20251006_week_note_40/index.md

 Spouse had a consultation with her GP.
 Nothing definitive.
 Maybe migraines.
 General advice received about eating healthily etc...

 S3 back from uni during week.
 He's captain of a local football team.
 His team won.
 He said it looked like they were going to win the league.
-I thought it wwas a bit previous to bank on that.
+I thought it was a bit previous to bank on that.
 He said they were so far ahead others would not catch up with them now.
 I know nothing about football but thought the season had just started.
 What do I know.

 S2 and S3 are both now involved in the alpha/beta testing phase of the music app a friend of mine has been developing.
 S2 might be involved in data analytics with the app at some point.
 He's completed a music and business degree and is now completing a data analytics course so is well placed for it.
 Hope it works out.
 He'd welcome something more on his CV than warehouse work.